DogukanBaloglu/rickandmorty/README.md

  - It includes 4 funtions:
   1.getAll(): Returns, all characters information.
-  2.getSingle():Returns, the properties of the given number's defined character (Between 1 to 671).
+  2.getSingle(): Returns, the properties of the given number's defined character (Between 1 to 671).
   3.getMultiple(): Returns, The properties of the given numbers' defined characters (Between 1 to 671).
   4.filter():Returns, Characters matching the given values(name,status,species,type,gender).